henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 What kind of information this table and plot give us?
 How can be used to judge the assembly?

-### QA tools
+### QA tools and KAT

-QA-tools is an extremely usefull program to have a first but important understanding about the quality of the assembly.
+[QA-tools](https://github.com/CosteaPaul/qaTools) is an extremely usefull program to have a first but important understanding about the quality of the assembly.
 It is a tool under-development but it is important to use it.
+If you like it, bookmark the repository, as it's name is so generic it can be very hard to find on google!

+[KAT](https://github.com/TGAC/KAT) is Kmer Analysis Toolkit, which is very useful in evaluating kmer statistics for assemblies and read sets.

 Like before we will focus on velvet assembly.
 It is up to you to try the others and/or your assemblies.